Miriai/Domino_task/README.md

 and merges pairs of sequences under specific conditions, until all possible merges have been accomplished.

-Run the "Domino_task.cpp" file
+Run the "Domino_task.cpp" file.

 To insert sequences- insert each one on a separate line.
-To finish, insert a blank line
+To finish, enter an empty line.

 ## Merging conditions:
 1. The order of sequences in both input and output collections is irrelevant (`['abc', 'cde']` is equivalent to `['cde', 'abc']`)